About Standard Gentlemen

 My father's side of the family is basically business and accounting.
 My mother's side is military, police, firefighting, farming, and construction.
 I'm an even split between the two sides.
 Both blue and white collar, which made it difficult to chart a path for my life.
 I intended to join the military after high school.
 That was until I told my grandmother.
 She rather directly told me I was going to college, and I ended up with two bachelor degrees.
 One in finance and one in accounting.

 While attending Coastal Carolina University, I helped to establish a chapter of Pi Kappa Phi Fraternity.
 I served as their Treasurer, President, and Philanthropy Chairman.
 The national fraternity had created its own philanthropy called the Ability Experience, which at that time primarily raised funds and awareness for the disabled.
 I became a team member on the Ability Experience's 1997 & 1999 Journey of Hope (JOH) teams.
 The JOH is an annual cross-country bicycling trip from San Francisco to Washington, DC.
 Team members come from schools all over the U.S. and each of us was required to fundraise $5,000 during the school year to be allowed the opportunity to spend our summer cycling with the team.
-We stopped each day to work with the disabled and spread awareness through the local media.
+Each day we stopped in a different town to work with the disabled and spread awareness through the local media.

 I had been a rather mediocre athlete and student up to that point in life...just trying to find my place in this world.
 I began to find my purpose and my voice while cycling with the 1997 JOH South Team.
 This journey was the most challenging, life-altering experience I could have ever imagined.
 I proved to myself that I could do anything I put my heart and my mind into.
 I realized that I was only limited by my own beliefs...my own fears.
 I had taken a chance on something amazing, and it altered the very fabric of my life.
 It opened my eyes to the world around me, and I wanted to see more.
 That led me to cycle again with the 1999 JOH North Team.
 I had gotten a taste of something amazing and desired more.

 After college, I went to work at my father's public accounting firm and shortly thereafter became a CPA.
 However, a passion for service had been lit inside me, and I struggled with a feeling that there was something amazing out there waiting for me.
-I tried to strike a balance by becoming a NFPA certified firefighter during this time and also becoming the coach for the local youth and adult Special Olympics swim teams.
+I tried to strike a balance during this time by becoming a NFPA certified firefighter and coaching local youth and adult Special Olympics swim teams.
 It was a makeshift blend of my blue and white collar roots.
 I never quite felt comfortable living completely on one side or the other, and it felt like I was leading a double life.
 After the attacks on September 11, 2001, I knew that something needed to change.
 I felt that I had been blessed with a lot of unique abilities, and they needed to be developed and put to use serving others.
-So I took a chance on a dream and risked my comfortable life and comfortable career for something amazing, and in 2004, I became a U.S. Secret Service Agent.
+So I took a chance on a dream and risked my comfortable life and comfortable career for something amazing, and in 2004, I became a Special Agent in the U.S. Secret Service.

 I spent close to ten years in the Secret Service, and it was just as grueling as it was amazing.
 I had found a sense of balance as a financial and electronic crimes investigator along with the well known physical protection duties.
 I started out at the Columbia Field Office in South Carolina, where I also became a computer forensics specialist.
 After five years, I was relocated to the agency's headquarters in Washington, DC, where I worked large-scale data breach cases in their Cyber Intelligence Section.
 I spent my final year with the agency working full-time protection for the Treasury Secretary.
 I also spent a considerable amount of time providing public presentations along with electronic crimes training to new agents and foreign law enforcement partners.
 I authored cybercrime articles that were published and wrote talking points for the agency director to deliver to Congress.
 I traveled all over the United States and spent a fair amount of time overseas, which further opened my eyes to just how little I knew about this world or myself.

 I had married in 2007 while in Columbia, SC, and my daughter was born a couple years later.
 It appeared that I had the perfect life by society's standards.
 Dream career, big house, cars, beautiful wife and daughter.
 Yet it was far from perfect.
-It turned out that I had married the perfect narcissist.
-My willingness to give and sacrifice made me her perfect target.
+My willingness to give and sacrifice for my family made me a perfect scapegoat for my wife’s fears and failures.
 When struggles and hard times came along as they always do, she began consistently tearing me down mentally and emotionally.
 She turned and blamed me rather than working with me.
 Trying to manipulate my behavior because she wasn't getting what she wanted or felt she deserved.
 I feared losing my family and my daughter not having a father in the home, so I appeased her behavior and allowed it to happen.
 I share the blame as I only added fuel to the fire.
+I failed as a husband.
 When I took a stand against her verbal and physical abuse, she stopped trying to control me and began trying to control what everyone thought of me.
-She labeled me as an abuser of her and our daughter.
+She labeled me as an abuser of her and our daughter, which is always a guilty until proven innocent situation.

 I did everything I could to avoid it, but I had to file for divorce.
-My former wife had been alienating me from our daughter even after recommendations to stop from counselors that she chose.
 I had to let go of the idea of holding the family together and focus on being a father first.
 The divorce became explosive and over the following years she attempted to obtain numerous protective orders against me and initiated numerous child abuse investigations in three different states.
-All making the exact same false claims from when we were married.
 New people and new places each time with no background of the previous claims.
 Everyone rushed in to protect the woman and child.
-Labeling me guilty until proven innocent.
 There never was any evidence of abuse, but she still succeeded with one of the most severe parent alienation cases most family law attorneys have ever seen.

 I've always been willing to co-parent and work for our daughter's best interest.
 It's unfortunate that she has been subjected to ongoing mental and emotional abuse as a result of her mother’s failure to address her own fears and insecurities.
 I've spent a considerable amount of time educating myself regarding relationships and mental health throughout this ordeal.
 I've felt that I needed to go above and beyond so that when the time comes, I'll be ready to guide our daughter forward and help her understand the mistakes that both her mother and I have made.
 Hopefully helping her to grow from this tragedy just as I have.